-Whether it’s your first time leaving the country, you’re getting ready for a solo trip, or a seasoned traveler, the key to having a good time while traveling abroad is to prepare for the journey ahead.
-Use this checklist to help you prepare for travel.
+Getting ready for a big adventure?
+Use this travel checklist of things to do before traveling internationally to help you plan your trip overseas.
+Whether it’s your first time leaving the country, you’re getting ready for a solo trip, or you’re a seasoned traveler, the key to having a good time while traveling abroad is to prepare for the journey ahead.

 1) Passport & Visas

-Did you check the expiration date on your passport?
-Do you have more than six months before it expires?
+The first thing on your overseas travel checklist should be making sure your passport is valid for at least six months before you travel.
 Don’t get stuck at the airport with your bags packed because you forgot to renew your passport on time.
-Some airlines won’t let you board if your passport is not valid for up to six months after travel.
+Some airlines won’t let you board if your passport expiration date is too close to your travel date.

 After you’ve decided where you want to go, check to see if you’ll need a visa before you get there.
 Some places will grant you visas on the spot without a fee, while others require you to submit paperwork in advance.
 When I checked in for my first flight to Australia, I had to pay an extra $50 for an expedited visa because I didn’t bother to check if I needed one.
 Oops!
 A mistake I could have avoided had I done my research.